Weeping like a Willow

 Are there downsides?
 Of course, no tree is “perfect.”
 Willows have a reputation for dropping small dead branches after wind storms.
 Although the weeping willow seems a little more flexible, it will lose some branches over time; and though it does not lose live branches as quickly as the stiffer upright Willows, this can occasionally occur after a strong summer storm.

-This is a tree that can fill that niche in the backyard where the soil is just too damp to grow maples or flowering crab apples.
+This is a tree that can fill that niche in the backyard where the soil is just too damp to grow maples or flowering crabapples.
 It looks spectacular beside a creek or pond.
-It has become one of my favorites from a practical side as well – as long as it has reasonable soil, the grass is kept away from the stem, and it gets adequate moisture, it grows well here in Manitoba, and you should have good success with it.
+It has become one of my favourites from a practical side as well – as long as it has reasonable soil, the grass is kept away from the stem, and it gets adequate moisture, it grows well here in Manitoba, and you should have good success with it.